2007–08 in English football: European competitions

 Chelsea and Liverpool faced each other in the UEFA Champions League for the fourth season in succession.

 In October 2007, Arsenal equalled the UEFA Champions League record victory with a 7–0 win over Slavia Prague at the Emirates Stadium.
 The record was broken the following month when Liverpool defeated Beşiktaş 8–0 at Anfield.
 All four English clubs competing in the Champions League reached the quarter-finals, resulting in three all-English ties during the competition's latter stages.
 Liverpool eliminated Arsenal in the quarter-finals, but lost the semi-final to Chelsea, who went on to meet Manchester United in the final in Moscow.
 United completed the European Double, winning the Premier League two points ahead of Chelsea and winning the UEFA Champions League, again against Chelsea 6–5 on penalties (1–1 after extra time) to lift the European Cup for the third time.
 This was a unique occurrence – the first time two English clubs had met in the final of the European Cup/Champions League.
 It was also a repeat of the opening game of the season, the FA Community Shield, which also finished in a 1–1 draw and saw a United win 3–0 on penalties.

 In the UEFA Cup, none of the English teams taking part reached the quarter-final stage.
-Blackburn Rovers, who had qualified for the competition via the Intertoto Cup, were beaten in the first round by Larissa.
+Blackburn Rovers, who had qualified for the competition via the Intertoto Cup, were beaten in the first round by AEL.
 The three other English clubs progressed through the group stages, with Bolton Wanderers losing to Sporting CP, while Tottenham Hotspur and Everton were both eliminated on penalty shootouts in the round of 16, by PSV Eindhoven and Fiorentina respectively.
 The 2008 UEFA Cup final was held at the City of Manchester Stadium, the first time that the UEFA Cup Final had been held in England since being reduced to a single match.
 The event was marred by riots in Manchester city centre prior to the game.
 In the match itself, Zenit Saint Petersburg beat Rangers 2–0 to lift the trophy.